biancanev/CAP-project/helpful_attributes/help.md

 Yes.
 Yes you can.
 ### About CSS
 CSS allows you to customize the html you put on the webpage.
-For the CAP prject, we will be using the library [W3.CSS](https://www.w3schools.com/w3css/).
+For the CAP prject, we will be using the library [W3.CSS](https://www.w3schools.com/w3css/)(See for full documentation).